[Author’s note: Its graduation week here in Madison, WI. This post is for all of the thousands of students getting their diplomas. Congrats!]

 “I should quit and get a job.”

-After spending a good 45 minutes indulging in some negative, fucked-up thinking, a different thought entered my mind.
+After spending a good 45 minutes indulging in some negative, messed-up thinking, a different thought entered my mind.

 “This may be screwed up, but I shouldn’t quit.
 If there is even the slightest chance I can pull this off, it’s worth pursuing.”